46bit/46b.it/_posts/2017-05-16-new-horizons.md

 The Masters year was exhausting and I'm a little burned out, so I'm hoping not to rush into anything.
 I've wanted to go travelling in Europe for a few years now but kept finding interesting internships instead.
 Now between University and what-comes-after I have a natural gap.
 <!--more-->

 Friends, culture and history put Paris, Amsterdam, Berlin and Greece on the list.
-I'd like to follow Archaeological data I worked with into the Troodos Mountains in Cyprus, but I think that will be a trip in itself.
+I'd like to follow Archaeological data I worked with into the Troodos Mountains in Cyprus, but that would be a trip in itself.

 <blockquote>
   <p style="font-size: 18px;">“And the danger is that in this move toward new horizons and far directions, that I may lose what I have now, and not find anything except loneliness.”
 <br>—Sylvia Plath, The Unabridged Journals of Sylvia Plath</p>
 </blockquote>

 That quote above is one a friend sent me.
-They're moving back to Asia, away from the friends they've made here in York and back to a very different culture.
+They're moving back to east Asia, away from the friends they've made here in York and back to a different culture.
 I sympathise in my own way: I grew up in an isolated village and adopted York as my hometown.

 Over these six years London, Hamburg, the San Francisco Bay Area, Cambridge, MA and a few other cities in the U.S. have gained wonderful memories as well.
-This totally means I don't have to worry, and yet the Plath quote remains.
+This shows I don't have to worry, and yet the Plath quote remains.

 I've chatted with a lot of people about what to do next.
 It needs to be a step up, and yet it's hard to know what a step up from effective-CTO of a technically hard startup would be.
 Delivering in a larger organisation?
 "Cross-functional agile teams?"
 Engineering technically-harder things?
 Making better startup decisions the second time around?